be9904/be9904.github.io/_posts/2025-10-11-configuration-of-neural-networks.md

 \end{bmatrix}
 \$\$

 However, since a neural network cannot output categorical values, we must preprocess the labels into numbers.
 In this case we will change pass and fail to 1 and 0 respectively.
-We can use a sigmoid function in the output node.

-However, the sigmoid function outputs a value between 0 and 1, e.g. 0.7.
+The sigmoid function in the output node gives a value between 0 and 1, e.g. 0.7.
 Since it's note exactly 0 or 1, we cannot directly assign it to a class.
 The solution is to interpret the output value as a **probability**.
 If the neural network outputs 0.7, we can say this student has a 70% chance of passing this course.

 Since we are interpreting the output differently, we also need to make changes in the training process.
 In prior examples, we used mean squared error to calculate the loss and gradient.
 We chose mean squared error because it allows us to directly find weights that minimize the difference between the returned value.
 However, in this case since we are aiming to maximize the probability that the neural network correctly predicts the training data, we must find weights that maximize the following.